 First, you’ll want to be well prepared in advance.
 Organise your remote onboarding templates that are easily accessible by new hires.
 Next, you can think of how to gamify the experience, set up automated reminders and check-ins.
 This will save you plenty of time and effort at every step.

-How long should employee training last?
+How long should employee onboarding take?

 How is onboarding a remote employee different from an office employee?